 Red Feather Lodge - yep RP's legacy is still open an operated by the family.
 This remodeled family friendly option can offer all the comforts of home - enjoy a beautiful grand entrance, fully remodeled rooms, a workout room, and laundry.
 Our race crew is staying at the Red Feather Lodge,

 The Grand Hotel is the only 3-diamond hotel in the region and one of the few area hotels with an indoor heated swimming pool and hot tub.
+Check for safety protocols.

 Best Western Premier Grand Canyon Squire Inn This resort style property boasts a newly renovated indoor / outdoor pool and hot tub, indoor arcade and a bowling alley.
 A little side note - all the photo's in the hotel are different - each hallway and every room - all tell a story about the Grand Canyon.

 7-Mile Lodge If you decide to stay at the last minute 7-Mile Lodge is perfect - they accept same day bookings only.
 This cute Lodge will provide you a welcoming local feel.